jojozhuang/jojozhuang.github.io/_posts/2016-04-27-tricks-for-algorithm.md

 Refer to Leetcode 506, lintcode 612.

-### 2.4 Use An Integer Instead of An Array to Store States
+### 2.4 Using An Integer Instead of An Array to Store States
 Implement an algorithm to determine if a string has all unique characters.
 What if you can not use additional data structures?
 Assume there are only lower case letters from 'a' to 'z'.